healthIMIS/internal-tools/README.md

 **This is work in progress.
 Do not use it in live systems!**
 As soon as this repository contains a complete setup which is ready to be used by others, there will be a *release*.

+# Contributing

+We are open for contributions!
+If you consider participating, please read our [CONTRIBUTING.md](https://github.com/healthIMIS/internal-tools/blob/main/CONTRIBUTING.md) for more information.

 # Installation

 ## Requirements